First Aid Noosa . info

 Students who successfully complete training and assessment of this course will be issued a Nationally Recognised Statement of Attainment in:

-- HLTAID004 Provide an Emergency First Aid Response in an Education and Care Setting
+- HLTAID012 Provide First Aid in an Education and Care Setting

 This unit of competency has been approved by ACECQA and meets the requirements of “First Aid, Asthma & Anaphylaxis”.